Identify Users & Track Custom Events

 This will cause Userpilot to check for any new changes to the user’s data.
 You only need to include whatever has changed—you don’t need to include all user data in each update.

-You can also let Userpilot track custom events for you using the userpilot.track() function.
+You can send tracked events and pass them to Userpilot using the userpilot.track() function.